 The King Center provides a competitive fellowship stipend, plus support for travel and research expenses.

-Applicants must have received a PhD from an accredited university in 2020, 2021, or in 2022 before the appointment start date.
+Applicants must have received a PhD from an accredited university before the appointment start date.
 Visa sponsorship and work authorization is possible for successful applicants.

 Although all are welcome to apply, reviewers may give greater weight to applicants who do not currently hold a postdoctoral fellowship or tenure-track faculty position or to those with PhDs from institutions other than Stanford.
 Applicants should address their circumstances in their applications.

 Stanford is an equal opportunity and affirmative action institution and welcomes applications from all qualified applicants.
 Consistent with its obligations under the law, Stanford prohibits unlawful discrimination on the basis of race, color, national or ethnic origin, sex, age, disability, religion, sexual orientation, gender identity or expression, veteran status, marital status or any other characteristic protected by applicable law.